jaeyoun-chang/u_city_capstone/README.md

 ### Part 0 - Data understanding and pre-processing

 There are 5 datasets given:
-* 3 dataset files - azdias, customers and mailout
+* 3 dataset files
+  - azdias: demographic data for the general population of Germany; 891 211 persons x 366 features
+  - customers: demographic data for customers of the company; 191 652 persons x 369 features
+  - mailout : demographic data for individuals targets of a marketing campaign; 42 982 persons x 367 features
 * 2 reference files - ref_info and ref_attr:
   - ref_info (DIAS Information Levels) is to explain dataset features in unreadable German acronyms
   - ref_attr (DIAS Attribute) is to clarify the meanings of dataset Scores in numbers and acronyms